8.5 Developing cultural and creative competences

 Fighting Words is a free service helps children and young people, as well as adults who did not have this opportunity as children, to discover and harness the power of their own imaginations and creative writing skills.
 All are welcome, with priority access for those with additional needs.
 The Fighting Words model has been shown to positively impact on personal, social and academic development.
 In 2019 a partnership between Fighting Words and Dublin City University's Institute of Education was launched, formalising a longstanding connection.
 Building on an Evaluation of the Fighting Words Model, carried out by researchers at the Institute of Education, this partnership has been established to explore ways to integrate the Fighting Words model at all levels of teacher education.
 Funded by the Department of Education and Skills, there is a full-time Fighting Words Fellow based on the campus, working with academic staff across a variety of disciplines.

 The Irish Association of Youth Orchestras (IAYO) is the all-Ireland resource organisation for youth orchestras in Ireland, funded by the Arts Council.
 Membership is free and open to all Youth Orchestras in Ireland.
 IAYO represents over 5,000 young musicians in 108 youth orchestras in Ireland and assists in the development of youth orchestras in all parts of the country.
-IAYO is grant-aided by The Arts Council and supported by Cork City Council; The Department of Tourism, Culture and Sport; and Music Network through the Music Capital Scheme 2010.
+IAYO is grant-aided by The Arts Council and supported by Cork City Council; The Department of Tourism, Culture, Arts, Gaeltacht Sport and Media; and Music Network through the Music Capital Scheme 2010.

 The National Youth Orchestra of Ireland is funded by the Department of Education and Skills the Arts Council.
 Its mission is to inspire young Irish musicians through the study of challenging and exciting repertoire under the guidance of music professionals, encouraging performance of the highest standard on national and international platforms.
 Its principles include promoting equal access to its activities, overcoming financial and geographical barriers, to benefit young musicians in all parts of Ireland.